readytogroove/readytogroove.github.io/_posts/newsletter/2016-03-25-green-your-period-why-eco-friendly-is-the-way-to-go.md

   <meta itemprop="description" content="The Green Your Period video series is all about why sustainable and eco-friendly period products are great for your health and the environment." />
 </div>

 Unhealthy periods are a MAJOR problem among women these days, and most of these issues are the result things like endocrine dispruting chemicals that are present in our environment.
-It's easier than you think to clean up your lifestyle and heal your period problems, and Period Reset &mdash; the awesome 30-day program I created after healing my own terrible periods &mdash; will teach you how. <a class="text-link" href="https://periodreset.readytogroove.com/">Check it out >></a>
+It's easier than you think to clean up your lifestyle and heal your period problems, and Period Reset &mdash; the awesome 30-day program I created after healing my own terrible periods &mdash; will teach you how. <a class="text-link" href="https://periodreset.readytogroove.com/" onClick="ga('send', 'event', { eventCategory: 'Button', eventAction: 'Click', eventLabel: 'Period Reset - blog post link'});">Check it out >></a>

 ### Video Transcript ###